 Bottom Line

 Augmented reality is still far from its peak, as innovations happen almost every week, and more businesses are turning to it.
 Moreover, WebAR can be accessed through a browser, meaning it can run on almost any connected device.
 Industrial AR, used through smart glasses, will also become increasingly popular among large manufacturers and government organizations.
-The augmented reality future trends are expected to be one of the most influential technologies in 2023 and beyond.
+The augmented reality trends are expected to be one of the most influential technologies in 2024 and beyond.